 A 3PL makes it possible to split your inventory, which can save significant money in shipping costs.
 In addition, a 3PL service can provide an array of services to support your business.

 Ready to Ship?

 Shipping is mission-critical to eCommerce businesses.
-However, if you are using one of the shipping carriers, you still have to manage shipments yourself, which can be time-consuming.
+However, if you use one of the shipping carriers, you still have to manage shipments yourself, which can be time-consuming.
 If you use a 3PL, the whole of order fulfillment can be outsourced to logistical experts, which will free you up to concentrate on managing and growing your business.